 - The British Museum – Britain’s most visited attraction and a tour around the world throughout the ages.

-- Oxford Street – The UK’s most famous shopping street can be an eye-opening, if slightly overwhelming experience.
+- Oxford Street – The UK’s most famous shopping street can be an

 - Piccadilly Circus – The bright lights and large adverts are one of London’s most iconic sights.

-Best Hotels in the West End
+Best Places to Stay in London’s West End

 The Henrietta Hotel